PIANO LESSONS in the Heights.

 1 SECURE TIME SLOT:

-Lessons are once per week and 30 minutes long.
-Please sign up for a time slot and other communication at: email@example.com
+Lessons are once per week and 30 minutes long on TUESDAY AND SUNDAY ONLY.
+Please sign up for a time slot and other communication at: firstname.lastname@example.org

 Tuition is due in full on the second week of classes